fmgarage/ft-fms-docker/README.md

 (macOS only)

-If you need more than one instance, you can simply duplicate an installation
+If you need more than one instance, you can simply duplicate an installation (will also duplicate settings, logs and databases, setup new project name with `tools/setup_project`)

 It is possible to have multiple instances of these installations, but you can run only one at a time.
 Each installation is bound to its directory, where the `fms-data` (FileMaker Server directories) directory and the `.env` (name-tag) file are located.